QGBrabant/SUF4OC/README.md

 ## What is it

 This program contains algorithms for learning Ordinal Classifiers made of combinations of Sugeno Utility Functionals.
+For more information about the method, see the paper Extracting Decision Rules from Qualitative Data via Sugeno Utility Functionals.
+Quentin Brabant, Miguel Couceiro, Henri Prade, Didier Dubois, Agnès Rico, IPMU 2018.

 ## The jar file